 This is a really quick project with a simple set up.
-You need paper, yellow and green tissue paper (paper or fabric works great too), sunflower seeds and glue (we used Tiny Land food based glue).
+You need paper, yellow and green tissue paper (paper or fabric works great too), sunflower seeds and glue.
 Applying the glue each section at a time allows us to talk about each part of the plant as we are working on it.
 It also means I can shake off any excess.

 Your child’s fine motor development will determine whether they are able to collage on their own or whether you will give some guidance.
 Floss is 2.5 years old and so could get involved with most parts.
 Do take care with little ones who explore with their mouths as sunflower seeds could pose a choking hazard, I would always supervise.
 She tore the tissue paper and I folded it in half.
 We have books with pictures and a little model of a sunflower to help us as we go when doing projects like this.

 Floss loves painting!
 She’s very careful when she paints.
 I’m trying to encourage her to become more relaxed.
 She can get a little upset if she gets messy.
 If you’ve got any ideas on how to help with this please let me know.
 Our painting falls under two categories and usually we do a little of both.
 We do guided painting where I show Floss a skill/ technique.
 We also do free painting where I give her the materials and she can do whatever she likes.
 Which one we do first changes like the wind and I like it that way.
 It means that Floss isn’t always given a plan before hand and she can create as she chooses.